bennosski/pade/README.md

 # pade
-Computes the N-point [Pade approximant](https://en.wikipedia.org/wiki/Pad%C3%A9_approximant) for a function in the complex plane.
+Computes the N-point [Pade approximant](https://en.wikipedia.org/wiki/Pad%C3%A9_approximant) of order [(N-1)//2, N//2] for a function in the complex plane.

-The Pade approximant often gives better approximation of the function than truncating its Taylor series, and it may still work where the Taylor series does not converge.
+Unlike the Scipy.misc.pade method which computes the Pade approximant for a function given its Taylor series coefficients, this code finds the Pade approximant which interpolates a set of N points specified in the complex plane.

-Useful for analytic continuation of complex functions such as single particle response functions in condensed matter physics computed on the imaginary axis.
+Useful for analytic continuation of complex functions from the imaginary axis onto the real axis such as for single particle response functions in condensed matter physics.
+The Pade approximant is perhaps the simplest approximation which can simulate the non-analyticies of complex functions.

 Calculated following the algorithm provided in [H. J. Vidberg and J. W. Serene, J. Low Temp.
 Phys.
 29, 179 (1977).](https://link.springer.com/article/10.1007%2FBF00655090)